metabase/metabase/docs/users-guide/08-dashboard-filters.md

 ![Search options](images/dashboard-filters/search-options.png)

+### Linking filters

+Say you have two filters, one to filter by state, the other to filter by city.
+You can link the city filter to the state filter so that when someone filter for California, the city filter will only show cities in California.
+In this case, state is the parent filter, and city is the child filter.

+To link filters, you'll want to set up this parent-child relationship.
+And you start with the child.
+In the above scenario, with a state and city filter, we'd edit the child filter, city, by clicking on the gears icon on the city filter.
+From the filter sidebar on the right, select the **Linked filters** tab.
+Here you can limit the current filter's choices Limit this filter's choices If you toggle on one of these dashboard filters, selecting a value for that filter will limit the available choices for this filter.

+You can create parent-child relationships between filters so that when the parent filter updates, the child filter will restrict its options to the parent.

 ### Best practices

 Here are a few tips to get the most out of dashboard filters:

-- Try to keep the number of filters you add to a dashboard to two or three.
-This will make it easier for your teammates to quickly and easily understand what options are available to them when viewing your dashboard.
+- **Use fewer than three filters**.
+Try to keep the number of filters you add to a dashboard to two or three.
+This will make it easier for your teammates to quickly understand what options are available to them when viewing your dashboard.
-- While you can add dashboard filters to a dashboard that already has a bunch of cards in it, it can be easier to start a new dashboard and think about what filters you intend to add to it, and then make sure that you only put cards in that dashboard that can be used with the filters.
+- **Start with a new dashboard**.
+While you can add dashboard filters to an existing dashboard with a bunch of cards in it, it can be easier to start a new dashboard and think about what filters you intend to add to it, and then make sure that you only put cards in that dashboard that can be used with the filters.
+You can also duplicate an existing dashboard, and pare down the number of cards.

 ---